 Every step matters: From step stools to extension ladders, make sure you're putting the right foot forward.

 Every year over 300 people die in ladder-related accidents, and thousands suffer disabling injuries.
-Mark your calendar to join the American Ladder Institute (ALI) in celebrating the first-ever National Ladder Safety Month, designed to raise awareness of ladder safety and to decrease the number of ladder-related injuries and fatalities.
+This year, the American Ladder Institute (AL() celebrated the second annual National Ladder Safety Month from February 25 - March 31.
+This important month was designed to raise awareness of ladder safety and to decrease the number of ladder-related injuries and fatalities.

 What is National Ladder Safety Month?

 National Ladder Safety Month is the only movement dedicated exclusively to the promotion of ladder safety, at home and at work.
-During March 2018, National Ladder Safety Month will bring heightened awareness to the importance of the safe use of ladders through resources, training and a national dialogue.
+During March 2018, National Ladder Safety Month brought heightened awareness to the importance of the safe use of ladders through resources, training and a national dialogue.

 ALI, the only approved developer of safety standards for the U.S. ladder industry, is the presenting sponsor for National Ladder Safety Month.

 ALI believes ladder accidents are preventable, but without better safety planning and training and continuous innovation in product design, we will continue to see far too many fatalities.
-Please join ALI and its members in sharing this message with the world.
+Please join ALI and its members in sharing this message with the world year-round.

 The “why”: Every life saved is precious